-Simply go to My Pension > Explore Your Benefits for details.
+Option 1a

-A full pension with Pension Increase Exchange or 'PIE'

-If you were a member of the Scheme before April 1997, you have the option to give up all future pension increases, in return for getting a higher pension now.
+A full pension with Pension Increase Exchange or 'PIE' If you were a member of the Scheme before April 1997, you have the option to give up all future pension increases, in return for getting a higher pension now.
 This is known as a Pension Increase Exchange ('PIE').
 If you choose this option, you will receive a one-off increase to your pension.
 You might consider this option if you'd rather have more money earlier in your retirement, so that you can afford those holiday-of-a lifetime plans you may have, while you're fit and active.
 Or maybe you're in poor health now and want to get as much as you can back from the Scheme from your years of paying in.
 In our Scheme, you're only allowed to give up increases on the pension you built up before April 1997.
 That means any pension built up between April 1997 and now will still get increases.
 Your 'PIE pension' would be higher than your standard pension for the first years of retirement but the increases you receive in the future could be lower.
 If you choose the PIE option, you can still take up to 25% of your pension as tax-free cash (as described in Option 2a).

-Paid-for advice

-The Trustee currently provides paid-for advice through LV to members who are considering taking the PIE option, to help them work out if this option is right for them.
-Find out more at https://bit.ly/3xWkP9r

 The graph below compares two members with identical pensions.

-Number of years the pension is in payment

-Mr Jones takes the Pension Increase Exchange option.
+Number of years the pension is in payment Mr Jones takes the Pension Increase Exchange option.
 He gives up future increases on his pre-1997 pension and receives more money immediately after retiring than Mr Smith.
 As time passes, they reach the crossover point.
 They now receive the same amount of pension per year, as Mr Smith did not take the Pension Increase Exchange option, but he has been receiving increases to his pre-1997 pension.
 Eventually we reach the break-even point, when both members have received the same amount of money in total pension payments since they retired.

-Important

-If you take the Pension Increase Exchange option, your spouse or civil partner will still get a pension from the Scheme but part of their pension won't receive increases.
+Important If you take the Pension Increase Exchange option, your spouse or civil partner will still get a pension from the Scheme and they will continue to receive increases to it in the usual way.
 Please see your retirement statement.
-Take a look at our PIE options modeller at http://bitly.ws/PaFb.
+Take a look at our PIE options modeller at http://bitly.ws/PaMn.
 It's an online tool that will help you work out if the Pension Increase Exchange option is right for you.

-Cash and reduced pension

-With this option, you can exchange some of your pension for tax-free cash.
-Under current rules, you can usually take up to 25% of the value of your pension as tax-free cash.
-If you exchange any of your whole pension for cash, this will reduce the amount of monthly pension you get from the Scheme.

-When you log in to My Pension, you'll be able to see how much monthly pension you will get if you take the maximum amount of tax-free cash.

-You can also see how much pension you would get if you took a cash sum that is less than the maximum available.

-The fact that you choose to take some of your pension as tax-free cash will reduce the size of the pension that will be paid to yourspouse after our death.
+Cash and reduced pension With this option, you can exchange some of your pension for tax-free cash.
+Under current rules, you can usually take up to 25% of the value of your pension as tax-free cash\.
+If you exchange any of your whole pension for cash, this will reduce the amount of pension you get from the Scheme.
+Mercer, our Scheme administrator, will give you a quote that shows how much monthly pension you will get if you take the maximum amount of tax-free cash.
+You can also ask for a quotation that shows how much pension you would get if you took a cash sum that is less than the maximum available.
+The fact that you choose to take some of your pension as tax-free cash will reduce the size of the pension that would be paid out to your spouse on your death.
+Please see your retirement option statement.